s225255856/week01/README.md

 pip install -r requirements.txt
 ```

+5. Update Your Information in `main.py`

+Open the `main.py` file in your VS Code editor.
+Locate the get_student_info endpoint and update the placeholder information (<YOUR_NAME>, <YOUR_STUDENT_ID>, <YOUR_CAMPUS>) with your actual details.
+Save the file after making these changes.

-5. Run the FastAPI Application:
+6. Run the FastAPI Application:

 Once dependencies are installed, you can start the FastAPI application using Uvicorn: